msfasha/Mobile-Field-Reports/README.md

-A flutter App to collect reviews from the field.
+A Flutter App to assist in conducting surveys for utilities.

 A new Flutter project.